BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 A note about "Web Development"…
 I tried as hard as I could to avoid a situation where people answered this, and was very careful when tagging to try and figure out exactly what people were doing with Elm.
 "Web Development" isn't exactly the most helpful answer!
+As a result, this category dropped way off this year.

 {{< vegaLite schema="/static/state-of-elm/2018/charts/experience-length.vega-lite.min.json" >}}